jeffscyberjournal/CTFbin/Steel_Mountain.md

 meterpreter >
 ```

-Set meterpreter shell to background with Ctrl + Z and bring back later with 'session -I <session-ID>' obtain session-ID using 'sessions -l'.
+Set meterpreter shell to background with Ctrl + Z and bring back later with 'sessions -i <session-ID>' obtain session-ID using 'sessions -l'.

 Quick look I find user.txt manually by entering shell and traversing folders as not sure what file name would be.